-- 26.1.17 Driver Education/Driver Training and Vocational Education Compensation - 26.1.17.1 Driver education and vocational education.
-Driver education and vocational education teachers who lack the BA Degree will be paid under Class A of the Salary Schedule and may advance to the top of that class. - 26.1.17.2 Driver Training.
+26.1.18 Driver Education/Driver Training and Vocational Education Compensation

+- 26.1.18.1 Driver education and vocational education.
+Driver education and vocational education teachers who lack the BA Degree will be paid under Class A of the Salary Schedule and may advance to the top of that class. - 26.1.18.2 Driver Training.
 Driver training teachers shall be compensated at the Home Teaching hourly rate for all instruction beyond the driver training teacher's regular workday.

-26.1.18 Unit Member Travel
+26.1.19 Unit Member Travel

-- 26.1.18.1 Classroom teachers who are assigned classes at more than one (1) school as part of their primary assignment shall receive twenty-five hundred dollars (\$2,500) additional compensation for travel expenses and loss of preparation time. - 26.1.18.2 Other Travel Allowance.
+- 26.1.19.1 Classroom teachers who are assigned classes at more than one (1) school as part of their primary assignment shall receive twenty-five hundred dollars (\$2,500) additional compensation for travel expenses and loss of preparation time. - 26.1.19.2 Other Travel Allowance.
 Unit members assigned non-classroom duties at more than one school, home teaching, or others with duties which require travel, shall receive a mileage allowance for the use of their personal vehicles providing such use is for official District use as determined by the District and the unit member obtains prior written authorization from the site.
-The amount paid for mileage allowance will be the maximum Internal Revenue Service Code Rate. - 26.1.18.3 School Psychologists and Speech-Language Pathologists Travel Allowance.
+The amount paid for mileage allowance will be the maximum Internal Revenue Service Code Rate. - 26.1.19.3 School Psychologists and Speech-Language Pathologists Travel Allowance.
 School Psychologists and Speech-Language Pathologists who have been authorized to travel on District business and must furnish their own transportation, will be paid a mileage allowance equal to the maximum Internal Revenue Service Code Rate.

-26.1.19 Before and After-School Programs
+26.1.20 Before and After-School Programs

-26.1.19.1 The hourly rate for before and after-school programs shall be \$51.33 per hour.
+26.1.20.1 The hourly rate for before and after-school programs shall be \$51.33 per hour through December 31, 2023 and \$60.00 per hour effective January 1, 2024.

-26.1.20 Salary Errors
+26.1.21 Salary Errors

-- Salary overpayments that are identified by either the District or an employee, and confirmed by the District's Personnel Department, will be collected from the employee to correct any salary error that exists in the current school year in which the salary error is discovered and up to one prior school year if the salary error existed for more than one school year.
+- 26.1.21.1 Salary overpayments that are identified by either the District or an employee, and confirmed by the District's Personnel Department, will be collected from the employee to correct any salary error that exists in the current school year in which the salary error is discovered and up to one prior school year if the salary error existed for more than one school year.
 Repayment of funds due to the District shall be scheduled by written agreement between the District and the employee.
 The period of repayment shall not exceed two complete school years.
-The Association agrees to counsel employees with regard to repayment obligations. - 26.1.20.2 Salary underpayments that are identified by either the District or the employee, and confirmed by the District's Personnel Department will be reimbursed to the employee to correct any salary error that exists in the current school year in which the salary error is discovered and up to one prior school year if the salary error existed for more than one school year.

-26.1.21 Classroom Substitution Rate.
+The Association agrees to counsel employees with regard to repayment obligations. - 26.1.21.2 Salary underpayments that are identified by either the District or the employee, and confirmed by the District's Personnel Department will be reimbursed to the employee to correct any salary error that exists in the current school year in which the salary error is discovered and up to one prior school year if the salary error existed for more than one school year. - 26.1.22 Classroom Substitution Rate.
 The classroom substitution rate shall be as follows:

+26.1.23 Effective June 1, 2022, the summer school classroom substitution hourly rate of pay shall be as follows: